Business partners' events

 Modern Slavery and your business

-The event - Modern Slavery and your business - is being run by Surrey Chambers, in association with Surrey Police.
+On Tuesday 3 July, The Modern Slavery and your business event was held at the Guildford Harbour Hotel, run by Surrey Chambers, in association with Surrey Police.

 Surrey Business Expo